-The support these partners provide includes tutoring, extracurricular programming and donations.
+The support these partners provide includes tutoring, extracurricular programming, and donations.

 Featured KPS Community Partners

-The Kalamazoo Promise: The Promise is an anonymously-funded scholarship program providing free college tuition to KPS graduates.
+The Promise is an anonymously-funded scholarship program providing free college tuition to KPS graduates.

 CIS places coordinators on-site in schools to connect students with resources and services.
 They boast over 700 volunteers committed to addressing high school dropout rates.